diodechain/website_dev/_posts/2022-05-20-decentralized-dropbox-alternative.md

 image: decentralized-dropbox-alternative.png
 imageclass: top
 ---
-[Diode Drive](https://diode.io/products/d-drive/) is a secure and confidential decentralized alternative to Dropbox.
+[Diode Drive](https://diode.io/products/d-drive/) is a secure and confidential decentralized Dropbox alternative.
 [Dropbox](https://dropbox.com) is an online service that offers you cloud storage space for your files, and allows you to easily share the files with others.
-Dropbox is a traditional web service - cloud servers are at the center of the service, and are responsible for storing your files and managing access to them.
-A growing number of individuals and organizations are becoming aware of [the security challenges](https://www.theguardian.com/technology/2016/aug/31/dropbox-hack-passwords-68m-data-breach) of this model, and are looking for a more secure and confidential alternative to Dropbox.

-Diode Drive is a secure and decentralized [information self-custody](https://diode.io/diode%20drive/self-custody-for-data-22032/) solution.
-Although Diode Drive has many of the same capabilities as Dropbox, Diode Drive users have full control of who has access to their information and where the information is stored.
+As opposed to Dropbox's model of storing your files on cloud servers, Diode Drive is an [information self-custody](https://diode.io/diode%20drive/self-custody-for-data-22032/) solution - users have full control of who has access to their information and where the information is stored.
 This revolutionizes the ability to deploy a secure information program without custom IT development or maintenance (e.g. GDPR, HIPAA, cross-geopolitical security).

-The topics below detail why Diode Drive can be a more secure, confidential, and affordable decentralized alternative to Dropbox.
+Read below for why Diode Drive can be a more secure, confidential, and affordable decentralized Dropbox alternative.

 # Diode Drive as a Decentralized Dropbox Alternative